christianhansonn/PortfolioProject/README.md

 Some files to check out:
 1. messageGenerator (My first JS portfolio project)
 2. Team Roster (A practice demo for JS syntax)

+## HTML and CSS

+* Similarly to my progression in JavaScript, I am also learning HTML and CSS through Codecademy.
+You can see my skills thus far in my [personal portfolio website](https://christianhansonn.github.io/PortfolioWebsite/).

+* At the bottom of my website I have links to my LinkedIn, personal email, this repository, and resume.